johnsonjh/VEDIT/README.md

 modules were seemingly not preserved, or at least remain unrecovered at this time.

-Complete 16‑bit builds for CP/M‑86 and MS‑DOS *have* been fully reconstructed and now can build directly from the CP/M‑80 assembly, by means of automatic 8080 to 8086 translation software that was built especially for this purpose ([`xlate`](xlate)).
+Complete 16‑bit builds for CP/M‑86 and MS‑DOS *have now been fully* *reconstructed* and now can build directly from the CP/M‑80 assembly, by means of automatic 8080 to 8086 translation software that was built especially for this purpose ([`xlate`](xlate)).